+Since the reactive power capability of the converters is independent of the dc-source technology, we select static ADPFs for the reactive power injection of all three DVPP units.
+In particular, the ADPF gains are selected proportionately to the reactive power capacity limit of each unit, which, in turn, is related to the active power capacity limit of the respective dc source via the PQ capability curve of the converter (see\cite{haberle2021control}).

-where $H_\mathrm{p}$ and $D_\mathrm{p}$ are the virtual inertia and droop coefficients for the $\mathrm{p}$-$\mathrm{f}$ control, and $D_\mathrm{q}$ is a droop gain for the $\mathrm{q}$-$\mathrm{v}$ control.
-The magnitude Bode plots of the ADPFs for the wind, PV and BESS during nominal power capacity conditions are shown in \cref{fig:ADPFs_cs1}.
-Here, the active power injection bandwidths of the wind and PV LPF participation factors are selected according to their resource dynamics modelled via $\tau_{\mathrm{dc}}$ in their associated converter-model in \cref{fig:converter_model}.
-Finally, for the local reference models of the $\mathrm{q}$-$\mathrm{v}$ control in \cref{eq:matching_conditions}, we augment the inverse transfer function ${T_\mathrm{des}^\mathrm{qv}}^{-1}$ by a low-pass filter to improve the closed-loop performance by reducing the the sensitivity to high-frequency noise.
+Finally, for the local reference models of the $\mathrm{q}$-$\mathrm{v}$ control in \cref{eq:matching_conditions}, we augment the inverse transfer function ${T_\mathrm{des}^\mathrm{qv}}(s)^{-1}$ with a low-pass filter to improve the closed-loop performance by reducing the the sensitivity to high-frequency noise.

-We first simulate a 28 MW load increase at bus 2 and investigate the PCC's frequency and voltage response during nominal power capacity conditions.
-The wind and PV are operated under deloaded conditions with respect to their maximum power point.
+We first simulate a 28 MW load increase at bus 2 and investigate the PCC's frequency and voltage magnitude response during nominal power capacity conditions.
+The wind and PV are operated under deloaded conditions with respect to their maximum power point, allowing them to put an active power reserve aside for participating in frequency regulation\cite{dreidy2017inertia}.
 Moreover, since we focus on time scales of seconds, the impact of the state of charge of the BESS is neglected.
-From the left of \cref{fig:system_response_csI}, it is apparent how the aggregate DVPP exhibits an accurate matching of the desired \textit{synchronized} frequency and voltage at the PCC (dashed lines).
-Notice also that the coherency assumption \cref{eq:coherent_dynamics_vector} is nearly perfectly satisfied.
+From the left of \cref{fig:system_response_csI}, it is apparent how the aggregate DVPP exhibits an accurate matching of the desired \textit{synchronized} frequency and voltage magnitude at the PCC (dashed lines), {while the individual DVPP units contribute according to their selected nominal ADPFs on the left of \cref{fig:ADPFs_cs1}}.
+Notice also that the coherency assumption \cref{eq:coherent_dynamics_PCC} is nearly perfectly satisfied.